albybum/alexa-radiothermostat/README.md

 This project is based on the original creation by [bbrookfield](https://github.com/bbrookfield)

 #### Getting started
 1. Create an AWS Lambda Function and use the included index.js file as the contents of the function.
+Update the endpoint variable to point to your thermostat's IP address.
+Ideally, you would access your thermostat's ip from Lambda across a private vpn connection through your VPC's private subnet.
+But, you can also reference your public ip address and forward traffic to your thermostat (less secure).
 2. Create a new AWS Lambda Layer associated with the function and upload a zip with the required structure and referenced node modules. \nodejs\node_modules\*
 4. Setup your Alexa skill
 5. Configure your intents (see below)